News Releases

 Products

-- The full list of products that Canada has added tariffs to can be viewed here: https://www.canada.ca/en/department-finance/news/2025/03/list-of-products-from-the-united-states-subject-to-25-per-cent-tariffs-effective-march-4-2025.html
+- The full list of products that Canada has added retaliatory tariffs to can be viewed at the following two links:

 - Personal care items, such as cosmetics, perfumes, soap, shampoo, sunscreen, manicure materials, deodorants, etc.